 We initiated the Improving Emergency Management in Local Government Program in response to increasing demands on local government to provide emergency management support for communities and emergency services.
 The program ran from 2011 to 2014.

 A management and governance regime for this program was developed in partnership with the Department of Justice.

-This program addresses the role of local government in emergency management and also develops strategies for increasing local government’s capacity to provide emergency management support to agencies.
+This program addressed the role of local government in emergency management and also developed strategies for increasing local government’s capacity to provide emergency management support to agencies.

 The program has five interlinked projects to drive the policy and strategic direction.
 The projects are:

 Feedback received from councils, State Government partners and other stakeholders has been extremely positive.
 The MAV is confident that the various IEMLG initiatives have improved councils' understanding of their emergency management role and resulted in increased capability.

 Read about the program's achievements in the Improving Emergency Management in Local Government (IEMLG) Program report (Word - 152KB).